NigelThomas/sqlstream-orctest/README.md

  cd
  git clone https://github.com/NigelThomas/sqlstream-orctest.git
 ```

+### Source Data

 You need to make sure you have the Verizon IOT data tarball (from  https://guavusnetwork-my.sharepoint.com/:u:/g/personal/nigel_thomas_guavus_com/EbxQZ01mkMBBtaxtrt7Wx4oBGq_LKZ5yrx2MnDjguLFR-g?e=KXf7qo).
-Unpack that into a directory on your server (to `$HOME/vzw/iot`):
+Unpack that into a directory on your server (normally to `$HOME/vzw/iot`):
 ```
  cd
  mkdir vzw
  cd vzw
  tar zxvf vzw.iot.tgz
 ```

+If you need to change the location of the source CSV data, you will need to set the environment variable HOST_DATA_SOURCE accordingly before running the tests.

+### Target Data

+Make a directory $HOME/orctest-output.
+If you need to use a different location, you will need to set the environment variable HOST_DATA_TARGET before running the tests.

 Next, start the test runtime:
 ```